onatolumayowa/Retail-Sales-Analysis/README.md

-# Customer-Sales-Analysis
+# Retail-Sales-Analysis

 ### Project Overview

-This data analysis project aims to provide insight into the sales performance of a customer sales data over the past year.
+This data analysis project aims to provide insight into the sales performance of a retail sales data over the past year.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the sales performance.

 ### Data Source